 During summer months there are an abundance of farmer markets in Vermont and they are held on just about every day of the week.
 But if you only have time to visit one, spend your Saturday morning at Burlington’s City Hall Park where you will find more than 90 local vendors selling prepared foods, artisan wares, flowers, and produce.
 Go hungry!
 You will be able to eat your way right through the market.
 Some of our favorites include Barrio Bakery, Adam’s Berry Farm, and Rookie’s Root Beer.

-Try a Local Beer
+8. Sample a Local Vermont Craft Beer

 Where: Switchback Brewing Co.